Netdex/twinject/README.md

 ```
 ```
-If you have any questions, inquiries, or are just having trouble getting something working, feel free to email me (my email address is on my GitHub profile).
+If you have any questions, inquiries, or are just having trouble getting something working, feel free to open a ticket or email me (my email address is on my GitHub profile).
 ```
 ## [Demonstration Video](https://youtu.be/UKoz499YXr8)
 [![alt text?](https://i.imgur.com/Nos4Z1D.png)](https://youtu.be/UKoz499YXr8)